ArchwayOnline Course Catalog: High School

 Students may choose from the following CORE credits and Electives.
-We recommend building your Education Plan with your AO Counselor.
+It is recommended to build an Education Plan with an AO Counselor.

 English Language Arts

 English 9 (A&B)

 This freshman-year English course engages students in literary analysis and inferential evaluation of great texts both classic and contemporary.
 While critically reading fiction, poetry, drama, and literary nonfiction, students will master comprehension and literary-analysis strategies.
 Interwoven in the lessons across two semesters are activities that encourage students to strengthen their oral language skills and produce clear, coherent writing.
 Students will read a range of classic texts including Homer’s The Odyssey, Shakespeare’s Romeo and Juliet, and Richard Connell’s “The Most Dangerous Game.”
 They will also study short but complex texts, including influential speeches by Dr. Martin Luther King Jr., Franklin D. Roosevelt, and Ronald Reagan.
 Contemporary texts by Richard Preston, Julia Alvarez, and Maya Angelou round out the course.

 Focused on application, this sophomore English course reinforces literary analysis and twenty-first century skills with superb pieces of literature and literary nonfiction, application e-resources, and educational interactives.
 Each thematic unit focuses on specific literary analysis skills and allows students to apply them to a range of genres and text structures.
 As these units meld modeling and application, they also expand on training in media literacy, twenty-first century career skills, and the essentials of grammar and vocabulary.
 Under the guidance of the eWriting software, students also compose descriptive, persuasive, expository, literary analyses, research, narrative, and compare-contrast essays.

 English 11 (A&B)